Author of novels Leyla's Travels and DRUZHBA, Tatar writer from Russia Daniya Jansi

 Daniya Jansi was born in 1985 in Tashkent, Uzbekistan, grew up in Kazan, Russia, and has lived and worked in Dubai, Saint Petersburg, Samarkand, and Washington, D.C.
 She has traveled to 40 countries and currently is based in Moscow.

-By profession she is a PR consultant and has worked for over 15 years across 40+ markets with multinational companies, including Etihad Airways, flydubai, and Reebok.
+Daniya is a PR consultant by profession and has worked for over 15 years across 40+ markets with multinational companies, including Etihad Airways, flydubai, and Reebok.
 She currently advises on corporate and personal branding (Daniya's LinkedIn).

 • Rights for translations, film and stage adaptations